 Entered public domain: 2024

 This is the big one.
 The Mickey from Steamboat Willie, the 1928 black-and-white short, went public domain in 2024.
 That is the rascal Mickey, not the cuddly modern one.
-You can build on that early version, but Disney still owns everything that came after, plus the trademark on his name.

-I have noticed a lot of people assume the modern Disney Mickey, the cheerful one on every lunchbox and theme-park sign, is free now.
+A lot of people assume the modern Disney Mickey, the cheerful one on every lunchbox, is free now.
 He is not, and that mix-up could land someone in real legal trouble.
 Only the 1928 version is fair game.
-Growing up, Mickey was everywhere for me, on cereal boxes, birthday cards, bed sheets, the works, so it still feels strange that any version of him belongs to the public now.
+Growing up, Mickey was everywhere for me, on cereal boxes, birthday cards, and bed sheets, so it still feels strange that any version of him belongs to the public now.

 The Steamboat Willie Mickey also has a completely different vibe.

-He is mischievous and a little mean, much closer to a silent-film troublemaker than the friendly mascot we all grew up with.
+He is mischievous and a little mean, much closer to a silent-film troublemaker than the friendly mascot we grew up with.

 Minnie Mouse